robotix/2020.robotix.in/_events/fortress.md

 * For incorrect identification of a shape: -100.

-* For blinking anywhere on other on the map except for the shapes: -75
+* For blinking anywhere on the map other than the shapes: -75

 * For identifying an obstacle as one of the shapes: -100.